Battle of the polls: Internal poll has Labour equal with National

 Talbot Mills' October 2022 poll also showed a roughly equal number of people believed the country was on the right track as believed the country was on the wrong track.
 This indicator is often a good predictor of whether voters will reject an incumbent government.

-Forty-six per cent of people believed the country was on the right track, compared with 25 per cent who believed it was on the wrong track.
+Forty-five per cent of people believed the country was on the right track, compared with 46 per cent who believed it was on the wrong track.

 Ardern told Breakfast that despite the softening in Labour's support, Labour could still win the 2023 election.